marcm200/julia-polygon/README.md

 ## 4. Command-line options

-The task the code performs is controlled by the command-line option `cmd=commandstring` followed by several additional parameters.
+The task the code performs is controlled by the command-line option `cmd=commandstring` followed by several additional command-line arguments.
 The image to be read must be named `_in.bmp` and be an 8 bit bitmap.
 It must have a white (exterior) border of at least 16 pixels width on all sides.